 This post is geared specifically toward intermediate and advanced bakers.
-It doesn’t cover how to bake the cake or how to acheive a smooth base coat of frosting.
+It doesn’t cover how to bake the cake or how to achieve a smooth base coat of frosting.
 If you need help with those topics, I strongly recommend taking some online classes or with Lia directly (if you happen to be in St. Louis).

 The tutorial focuses on which colors and tools to use to get the Halloween cake look once you already have a frosted cake, with an emphasis on how to create the witch unicorn horn.
 The horn is a fun idea that you could use on cupcakes as well!